 Meeting of the Nomination Committee shall be held at least once a year.
-One meeting was held during the year ended 31 December 2020.
-During the meeting, composition of the Board and the nomination policy of Directors of the Company were reviewed.
+One meeting was held during the year ended 31 December 2021.
+Appointment of Mr. Meng Guo and Mr. Chow Hing Yeung as executive Directors was discussed and recommended to the Board, and the Board composition, the Company's board diversity policy and nomination policy were reviewed.
 The attendance of each member was as follows:

-Name of committee members

-Number of meetings attended/held
+Name of committee members Number of meetings attended/held

-Mr. Wang Yibing 1/
+Mr. Wang Yibing 1/1

-Mr. Leung Chong Shun 1/
+Mr. Leung Chong Shun 1/1

-Mr. Chow Kwok Wai 1/
+Mr. Chow Kwok Wai 1/1